Matchings in the hypercube with specified edges: Discussion

 For $n=1$, it is easy to verify that these two conditions, together with the trivial condition that $||\bm{x}||_1 = \frac{|V(M_n)|}{2} = \binom{2n+1}{n+1}$, are also sufficient, since $(1,1,1)$ is the only tuple satisfying these conditions.

 \begin{question} What are the admissible profiles of perfect matchings of $M_n$? \end{question}

 Finally, another intriguing generalisation would be to look at matchings on other polytopes.
 For example, each of the edges in the $n$-dimensional permutahedron Perm$(n)$, embedded in $\mathbb{R}^{n+1}$ as the convex hull of all \emph{permutation vectors}, is parallel to some vector of the form $\bm{e_i} - \bm{e_j}$ with $i,j \in [n+1]$.
-Let us define the \emph{profile} of a matching of Perm$(n)$ to be the weighting $w$ of $K_{n+1}$ where $w(ij)$ is the number of edges parallel to the vector $\bm{e_i} - \bm{e_j}$. \begin{question} What are the admissible profiles of perfect matchings of Perm$(n)$? \end{question} In the case $n=2$ there are only $2$ matchings, each of which use an edge in each direction once.
-For $n=3,4$ computational evidence suggests that each direction must be used an even number of times, and that if view the profile $w$ as a vector in $\mathbb{R}^{\binom{n+1}{2}}$ then the set of admissible vectors are the even interior points of some convex polytope.
+Let us define the \emph{profile} of a matching of Perm$(n)$ to be the weighting $w$ of $K_{n+1}$ where $w(ij)$ is the number of edges parallel to the vector $\bm{e_i} - \bm{e_j}$. \begin{question} What are the admissible profiles of perfect matchings of Perm$(n)$? \end{question} Note that, since Perm$(n)$ can also be viewed as the Cayley graph of $S_{n+1}$ whose generating set is the set of adjacent transposition $S = \{ (i,i+1) \colon i \in [n]\}$, it is possible to phrase this as a question similar to Conjecture \ref{c:BGS} about the symmetric group $S_{n+1}$, where the `differences' between permutations are required to be adjacent transpositions.

+In the case $n=2$ there are only $2$ matchings, each of which use an edge in each direction once.
+For $n=3,4$ computational evidence suggests that each direction must be used an even number of times, and that, if we view the profile $w$ as a vector in $\mathbb{R}^{\binom{n+1}{2}}$, then the set of admissible vectors are the even interior points of some convex polytope.
 For $n=3$, this polytope is determined by the inequalities

 which essentially say that each pair of orthogonal directions has to be used exactly four times in the matching.
 For $n=4$ we were able to calculate a list of $1080$ inequalities which determine the polytope, but it is not clear if there is a more enlightening description.